 Other supporting documents may include articles or other publications of any research, inventions or creative work you have done.

 If you wish to be considered for a Diversity of Views and Experiences (DOVE) fellowship for underrepresented students, please be sure to indicate this on your program application, and then upload a statement briefly describing how your background, experiences, and achievements will contribute to the University’s goal of promoting excellence through diversity of background and experiences.
 This applies only to U.S. citizens.

-The Pharmacology Program Diversity Statement can be seen on the Master's Degree page.
+The Pharmacology Program Diversity Statement can be seen on the PhD Degree program page.

 You may self-report your GRE scores on your application; because the GRE is not considered as part of the evaluation process, there is no need to send official scores.

 The Pharmacology Graduate Program accepts internet-based, paper-based and computer-based GRE scores for exams taken within the past five years.
 If you have not already taken this examination and your school cannot provide information on how to do so, please visit www.gre.org for details.

 Important note for international students from the People's Republic of China, Hong Kong, Taiwan and Korea: